 If you experience one of the situations described in these examples, please notify us as soon as possible.
 Security incidents can take many different forms and it is impossible to list all possible incidents.
-Therefore, you will find a definition of security incidents below.

 Loss or theft of devices (e.g. laptops), data carriers (e.g. USB sticks) and documents or (unintended) disclosure of confidential information

 Detection of malware on your device, irregular behavior of your device or your device does not function anymore

 Blackmail or coercion to disclose confidential information or disobey rules, requests for information by third parties (personally, at the phone or via e-mail) or suspicious persons in protected areas

 Detecting devices and items which are suddenly and without prior notice in your office (another computer, USB sticks, cables, boxes...)

 Successful attack by fraudulent e-mail: Links were clicked, files were opened and information has been disclosed